shivanshupal777/spidermanHCLTECH/README.md

-# spidermanHCLTECH
+# TEAM SPIDERMAN HCLTECH

-Customer Churn Prediction
+<h1>Customer Churn Prediction</h1>
-Machine Learning Project Documentation
+Customer Churn is the process of identifying which customers are likely to stop using a company’s product or service in the near future.

-This repository presents a complete end-to-end workflow for predicting customer churn using the publicly available Kaggle dataset:
+Dataset for Customer Churn Prediction taken from Kaggle dataset:
 Customer Churn Dataset by Muhammad Shahid Azeem
 Link: https://www.kaggle.com/datasets/muhammadshahidazeem/customer-churn-dataset